-IFCO’s Comparative Life Cycle Assessment of Reusable Plastic Container and Display- and Non-Display-Ready Corrugated Containers Used for Fresh Produce Applications (LCA) has been recently updated with new information.
+IFCO’s Comparative Life Cycle Assessment of Reusable Packaging Container and Display- and Non-Display-Ready Corrugated Containers Used for Fresh Produce Applications (LCA) has been recently updated with new information.
 Here are some things you need to know about LCA studies in general, and the latest IFCO update study in particular:

 Professionally conducted, third party LCAs offer a standardized approach to determining the environmental impact of products so that customers can readily make "apples to apples" comparisons about their packaging options as they look to make their supply chains more sustainable.
 LCAs also provide a baseline for suppliers, enabling them to quantify the gains they are achieving in their sustainability efforts over time.